-For urgent or emergent admissions, Blue Shield must be notified within one business day following stabilization of the member.
+For urgent or emergent admissions, Blue Shield must be notified by the attending physician or the hospital within 24 hours of admission.
 In addition, there are selected services and procedures which may be done in an ambulatory care setting or inpatient facility for non-emergent care that require mandatory prior authorization review for medical necessity, along with the prior authorization needed for an inpatient admission.
 Requests may be submitted to Blue Shield Medical Care Solutions via telephone, fax, or U.S. mail.
 In addition, providers have the option to complete, submit, attach documentation, track status, and receive determinations for medical and pharmacy prior authorizations via AuthAccel, Blue Shield's online authorization tool.
 Registered users may access the tool in the Authorizations section after logging into Provider Connection at blueshieldca.com/provider.